 Alaska however began this task on October 1st.
 Alaskans were also asked slightly different questions from the rest of the states.

 This was the case as well for Indians where they were asked which tribe their mother belonged instead of their mother’s country of origin.

 If you know that you have a military ancestor in your family tree be prepared to find that they will not be listed with their family.
-Instead they treated as residents of where they were assigned to.
+Instead, they were treated as residents of where they were assigned to.

-So, they may not be listed in their own hometown.
+So, they may not be listed in their hometown.

 Other territories include: